It's Official: TNT Reunites With Singer TONY HARNELL Once AgainNovember 8, 2022

 Norwegian hard rock band TNT has officially reunited with American singer Tony Harnell.
-The 60-year-old musician, was born in San Diego, grew up in California and moved to New York when he was 16, will rejoin forces with guitarist Ronni LeTekrø and drummer Morten "Diesel" Dahl on stage in 2023 for select live appearances, including the Tons Of Rock festival in Oslo the weekend of June 22-25.
+The 60-year-old musician, who was born in San Diego, grew up in California and moved to New York when he was 16, will rejoin forces with guitarist Ronni LeTekrø and drummer Morten "Diesel" Dahl on stage in 2023 for select live appearances, including the Tons Of Rock festival in Oslo the weekend of June 22-25.

 Earlier today (Tuesday, November 8),Tony, Diesel and Ronni released the following statement via social media: "TNT are back!
 More than 40 years after it all started we're very happy to announce that 2023 will be an explosive year as brothers in rock Tony Harnell, Diesel Dahl and Ronni LeTekrø once again are gathering forces on stage.
 We are even more happy to tell everyone that our first show announcement for next year is Tons of Rock Festival in Oslo, the weekend of June 22nd-25th.
 Tickets on sale Friday this week.